closeio/tz-trout/README.md

 Vocabulary used in this library:
 * PST - time zone name
 * America/Los_Angeles - time zone identifier
-* UTC-07:00 or -420 - utc offset (the latter given in minutes)
+* UTC-07:00 or -420 - UTC offset (the latter given in minutes)
-* DST - daylight savings time
+* DST - Daylight Saving Time

 #### Examples